Skip to the main content

 Duties

-Health service administrators may be in charge of an entire organization or a specific location.
+Health service administrators may be in charge of a single organization, a group of organizations, a specific location, or one or more health functions within a larger entity such as a health authority.
 They may manage one or more programs or departments within an organization.
 In general, they:

-• develop plans, policies, and processes for health or wellness programs and services.
-These can apply to a:
+• Develop plans, policies, and processes for health or wellness programs and services

-• advise leadership or the governing body on policy and operating matters (such as helping to develop the mission statement)
+• Advise leadership or the governing body on policy and operating matters such as helping to develop a mission statement

 Working Conditions